-For the year ended 30 June 2021, there continued to be strong investor demand for Bunnings Warehouse properties.
-This was driven by the low interest rate environment and the search by investors for yields higher than interest rates, the strong Bunnings financial covenant, and the relative risk of a Bunnings Warehouse investment, compared to other property and other asset classes.
+For the year ended 30 June 2022, there continued to be strong investor demand for Bunnings Warehouse properties.
+This was driven by the low interest rate environment and the search by investors for running yields higher than interest rates, the strong Bunnings financial covenant, and the relative risk of a Bunnings Warehouse investment, compared to other property and other asset classes.

-The value of the Trust's property portfolio at 30 June 2021 reflects the continuing strong market support for Bunnings Warehouse properties from an investment and risk perspective.
+The value of the Trust's property portfolio at 30 June 2022 reflects the continuing strong market support for Bunnings Warehouse properties from an investment and risk perspective.
 The Trust will remain disciplined in its investment approach to ensure it is well placed to create value from any new property investments.

 Approximately 55 per cent of the Trust's rental income is subject to CPI annual adjustment and 45 per cent is subject to fixed annual adjustment, other than in years in which respective properties are due for a market rent review (typically every five years for most of the Trust's existing portfolio).
-The Trust will have lower incremental rental growth while CPI remains low, compared to historical levels.

-For the year ending 30 June 2022, CPI reviews will apply to 50 per cent of the base rent, with leases subject to a market rent review comprising 11 per cent of the base rent, and with the balance of 39 per cent reviewed to fixed increases of three to four per cent.
+For the year ending 30 June 2023, CPI reviews will apply to 51 per cent of the base rent, with leases subject to a market rent review comprising four per cent of the base rent, and with the balance of 45 per cent reviewed to fixed increases of two to four per cent.